roryp/reliable-web-app-pattern-java-workshop/Part6-Operational-Excellence/README.md

 ## Monitoring

-The reference implementation demonstrates how to programmatically enable Application Insights by adding the following Maven dependency to the `pom.xml` file located at `Reference App/src/airsonic-advanced/airsonic-main/`.
+The reference implementation demonstrates how to programmatically enable Application Insights by adding the following Maven dependency to the `pom.xml` file located at `src/airsonic-advanced/airsonic-main/`.

 ```xml
 <dependency>